 "We're faced with the realization that multimedia is here.
 The singular CD-ROMs that are out are no longer an electronic version of a book," Kautman said.

 Patrons will be able to borrow CDs from Lamont for two weeks with unlimited in-hand renewal.
-Because the collection is so small, however, only two CDs may be checked out at a time.
+Because the collection is so small,

 Borrowers must also sign a form concerning copyright and liability issues.